Elizabeth J. Olson, DVM, CCRT

 Lauren has been working in the veterinary field for 5 years.
 She began working with animals while getting her Bachelor's in Biology from East Carolina University in North Carolina.
 She maintains a great passion for working with wildlife, and has had the privilege to work with many types of animals in many different settings and environments, including as far away as Australia.
 Her love for wildlife is actually what made her decide to move to Florida (with the help of a fast-growing affinity for Florida Gopher Tortoises).
 She loves to travel as far and as often as she can, but in the meantime she enjoys hanging out with her dog; Sipsy Blue, her two cats; Darby Tolouse and Turkey Ma'am, and her chinchilla; Shimmy.
 She is currently contemplating starting a Master's program, and her ultimate goal is veterinary school.

 Laura has been working in the veterinary field since 2010.
 Growing up in Iowa, she attended Iowa State University where she earned her Bachelors of Science Degree in Animal Ecology with a focus in Wildlife Care and Pre-Veterinary medicine.
-Laura is currently enrolled in the Veterinary Technician program through St. Petersburg College, and has a special interest in internal medicine and wildlife medicine.
+Laura is a recent graduate of the Veterinary Technician program through St. Petersburg College, and has a special interest in internal medicine and wildlife medicine.
 She enjoys spending time with her husband Danny, being at the beach, paddle boarding, hiking, climbing, scuba diving, crafts, and baking .
 Laura owns an out of the home bakery business called "I'd Rather Be Baking" that specializes in cakes and cupcakes.
 She has four sugar gliders (Kiah, Bindi, Mel, and Sydney), two dogs (Zippy and Finnley), and a little white mouse (Izzy), and a new kitten (Pippin).